gadventures/gapipy/README.rst

 resource class.

 A nested resource will only be instantiated when its corresponding attribute is accessed in the parent resource.
+These resources may be returned as a ``stub``, and upon access of an attribute not present, will internally call ``.fetch()`` on the resource to populate it.

 A field pointing to the URL for a collection of a child resources will hold a ``Query`` object for that resource.
 As for nested resources, it will only be